ysyk2021/revolutionizing-small-business-with-ai-techniques-and-strategies-for-optimal-efficiency/src/chapter-1-2.md

-Introduction: Importance of improving efficiency and productivity through AI technology
+Importance of improving efficiency and productivity through AI technology
 =======================================================================================

 Small businesses are the backbone of the global economy, accounting for a significant portion of job creation and economic growth.
 However, small businesses often face unique challenges that can hinder their growth and profitability, such as limited resources, lack of access to capital, and intense competition.